jl-bernal/jl-bernal.github.io/research.md

 ![Picture]({{ site.url }}/assets/imgs/LIMEpochsCut.png)

-<center> Different epochs in the history of the Universe and the cosmological observables to directly probe them. (from Bernal & Kovetz, 2022) </center>
+<center> Different epochs in the history of the Universe and the cosmological observables to directly probe them. (from <a href="https://arxiv.org/abs/2206.15377">Bernal & Kovetz, 2022</a>) </center>

 <br/>